Maine's Air Quality Forecast, Ozone and Particle Pollution

 How does it behave in Maine?

-• By Season – Since ozone needs the sun to form from NOx & VOC's and other precursors, it is most abundant at the surface during the months of the year when the sun is higher in the sky and the days are longer.
-So, Maine's official Ozone monitoring season is April 1st through September 30th.
-We do see background levels of ozone begin to rise in late February and into March so higher levels of ozone are possible during these months and we try to get as many of our seasonal monitors up prior to April 1st as we are able depending on accessibility, which may be hindered by lingering snow.
-As forecasters we begin to pay attention to these background levels in late February.
+• By season – since ozone needs the sun to form from NOx, VOC's and other precursors in the air, it is most abundant at the surface when the sun is higher in the sky and the days are longer.
+Maine's official Ozone monitoring season is April 1st through September 30th.
+Levels of ozone begin to rise in late February and early March.
+Monitoring staff try to get as many of our seasonal monitors running prior to April 1st depending on location accessibility.
+Additionally, some seasonal ozone monitors continue running into October.

-• By Height – Ozone levels do not drop as readily after the sun sets at high elevation sites such as Cadillac.
-In fact, Cadillac Mountain's ozone levels frequently peak after 10 PM while low elevation ozone levels are dropping.
-At this level ozone is more stable and doesn't break down as readily.
-Also, at this level transport winds have reduced friction from the surface so ozone aloft can travel faster and further than surface ozone.
-Then, in the morning when the sun begins mixing the air this ozone from aloft can be brought down to the surface.
+• By height – Ozone levels do not drop as readily after the sun sets at high elevation sites such as Cadillac Mountain in Acadia National Park.
+In fact, Cadillac Mountain's ozone levels frequently peak after 10 PM while at lower elevations, ozone levels are dropping.
+At higher elevations, winds travel faster than at ground-level.
+Therefore, ozone aloft can travel faster and further than ground-level ozone.
+In the morning, when the sun begins mixing the air, ozone from aloft can be brought down to lower elevations.

 Particle Pollution